OfficeDev/microsoft-teams-apps-askaway/README-questionlyBot.md

 ## How to configure the bot

-The App Id and App Secret, generated during the registration, for the bot are read from the `MICROSOFT_APP_ID` and `MICROSOFT_APP_PASSWORD` environment variables, specified in the `.env` file.
+The App Id and App Secret, generated during the registration, for the bot are read from the `MicrosoftAppId` and `MicrosoftAppPassword` environment variables, specified in the `.env` file.
 These can be configured in the Azure Web App under _Application Settings > App Settings_.